PHYSIOTHERAPY / OSTEOPATHY

-Due to its easy and immediate access, it has turn into the reference diagnostic, prevention, and treatment guide technique.
+Due to its easy and immediate access, it has turned into the reference diagnostic, prevention, and treatment guide technique.
 It is a tool that allows to do a more objective assessment, making a qualitative step in exploration.
 In addition, it is also indispensable to conduct invasive treatment techniques with the most possible precision, which are called echo guided techniques.

 If there is the suspicion of having any of the next pathologies, it is the indicated assessment technique.